ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 ## Learning Outcomes

-- At the end of the this hands-on training, students will be able to;
+- At the end of this hands-on training, students will be able to;

 - Learn `exec` form and `shell` form.

-- Explain difference between `exec` form and `shell` form.
+- Explain the difference between `exec` form and `shell` form.

 - Learn `CMD` instruction and `ENTRYPOINT` instruction.

-- Explain difference between `CMD` instruction and `ENTRYPOINT` instruction.
+- Explain the difference between `CMD` instruction and `ENTRYPOINT` instruction.

 - Use `CMD` instruction as a parameter of `ENTRYPOINT` instruction